Formation of inflaton halos after inflation: Initial Conditions and Simulation Setup

 We generate the initial particle positions and velocities using \textsc{Music}~\cite{Hahn2011}, with the power spectrum shown in \cref{fig:PS_initial}.
 For comparison, the raw power spectra obtained from the initial density field with $128^3$ and $512^3$ N-body particles are also plotted.
 Except for resolution-dependent deviations which emerge at large $k$ the power spectra coincide.
 For further details on the normalization of the input power spectrum in \textsc{Music} and a detailed discussion of the small scale form of the power spectra, see \cref{sec:ics_music}.

 Two N-body simulations were performed, in comoving boxes with sides of length of $L=50\,l_u$ and $L=100\,l_u$ containing $512^3$ particles; the spatial resolution of the simulations is then $L/512$.
+The tradeoffs between parameter choices are discussed in \cref{sec:resolution}.
 Given that $\Omega_m=1$ throughout the simulation, the Hubble parameter at the end of the simulation $H_{20} = 6.49\,t_u^{-1}$, where the subscript 20 indicates the value of a parameter ${\cal{N}}=20$ $e$-folds after the end of inflation.
 For a box size of $L=50\,l_u$ each initial Hubble region thus contains roughly $512^3/50^3 \approx 10^3$ N-body particles.
 Since the first halos form on comoving scales roughly equal to $H_\mathrm{end}^{-1}$ this is also the typical halo mass, and is much larger than the smallest resolvable halo in the simulation.

 Taking further advantage of the correspondence between dark matter and post-inflationary dynamics, we adapt the \textsc{Rockstar} halo finder~\cite{Behroozi2012} to locate the inflaton halos in the simulation outputs.
 The virial radius is then calculated from